 Now for the frosted glass paint…..As I discovered, it’s pretty thick.
 It’s also got a little bit of an odor to it – more so than the original types I talk about which have hardly an odor to them unless they get old.
 Don’t worry, it’s also non-toxic though!

 I ended up adding a little water to it to thin it enough to be able to swirl it around so I could give this cute little glass jar a real color tint.
 Emphasis on “a little” – you don’t want the paint to be too thin or it will be easier to see flaws like bubbles, color overlaps, ridges, etc.

-The Frosted Glass paint has directions on the label to “cure for at least an hour, bake in oven for 350 degrees for 30 minutes” But the standard Gloss Enamel colors give different instructions: Let cure for 4 days and bake in oven 350 degrees for 30 minutes.
+The Frosted Glass paint has directions on the label to “cure for at least an hour, bake in oven for 350 degrees for 30 minutes” Oven curing will prevent chips or peeling, and should be top-rack dishwasher safe if you decide to wash them.